-Beatus of Tábara is an illuminated manuscript from the early Middle Ages, completed during the 10th century in the scriptorium of the San Salvador de Tábara Monastery, Zamora, Spain.Beato and his successors in the ancient kingdom of Asturias, starting in the second half of the 8th century.Page 171 of the codex contains a miniature image of the
+Beatus of Tábara is an illuminated manuscript from the early Middle Ages, completed during the 10th century in the scriptorium of the San Salvador de Tábara Monastery, Zamora, Spain.

 The scriptorium was a place in medieval European monasteries dedicated to writing.
 The manuscript is one of the oldest codices (ancient manuscripts) derived from the Commentary on the Apocalypse by Saint John, which was written primarily in the 8th century by the monk Beato (Beatus), from Santo Toribio de Liébana.